alexfromapex/tensorexperiments/README.md

 - Run `poetry install` to get the Nightly build of PyTorch
 - Run `poetry run torch` to check if everything is working
 - Modify `tensorexperiments/torch.py` as needed
+- You will want to use `torch.device('mps')` to leverage GPU capabilities

 # Troubleshooting